-Oh, I did pray so, but they were too far off for me to take their thoughts.
-Nor could they have taken mine, even had they seen me.
+Oh, I hoped so, but they were too far off for me to take their thoughts.
+Nor could they have taken mine, even if they’d seen me.

 But I believed they were my friends, and was grieved when they came no more.

 Who else could these lank grey cats be but Picker and Stealer?
 Harry’s not-so-loving mother Tricks had given them a completely false impression of him, but I doubt they were deceived for long.
 They had good sources in the city’s prison network.

 Well before Picker and Stealer set off on their Lenten progress in early 1602, they’d informed Tricks of the talk of escape and other mischief in the Earl of Southampton’s prison apartment.